Avalanche Press Homepage Avalanche Press Online Store

 Hard experience in the First World War taught most European armies the need to support infantry with light artillery under their own control.
 These took the form of trench mortars and small cannon known as “infantry guns,” ranging from 37mm to 75mm caliber.
 They usually had only direct-fire capability, not being designed to lob shells over long ranges.

-Afterwards, the German Reichswehr placed light artillery in the infantry order of battle.
-In 1927, Germany’s leading artillery maker, Rheinmetall, received an order for a new, lightweight 75mm guns for the infantry.
+Afterward, the German Reichswehr placed light artillery in the infantry order of battle.
+In 1927, Germany’s leading artillery maker, Rheinmetall, received an order for a new, lightweight 75mm gun for the infantry.
 It had pneumatic tires and was intended to be drawn by a truck or half-track prime mover.
 A lightweight splinter shield protected the four-man gun crew.
 An unusual “shotgun” breech action allowed the crew to huddle tightly behind the shield while re-loading: after firing, the barrel would slide back over the breech block, with the muzzle pointed toward the ground and the breech end pointing upwards.
 The crew could then easily slide the next shell into the barrel and lock it back into position to fire again.

 At less then 900 pounds, the gun could easily be manhandled into position, and this feature made it very popular within the Army.
 With its short barrel, range was not great — 3,900 yards — but more than enough to provide direct support to the infantry.
 Initially it had only high-explosive shells, much smaller than the standard load for a 75mm piece (about 5 kilograms).
 During the war the guns would also receive hollow-charge anti-tank rounds.